JohannFaustVIII/SpringCloudPlayground/NOTES.md

 which side is owning, and which is non-owning.
 And what problem does it solve?
 For example, problem with adding new posts.
 It is enough to just add new Post object with author inside, WITHOUT updating Author object's list about its posts, because that side will be updated, and reading Author object will be done without missing data about posts.

+## How to use @JoinColumn annotation?

+`@JoinColumn` annotation is used to define column in a table which will define column name to contain foreign key to another table.
+However, it also defines an owner of relationship in bidirectional relationship.
+So, if we have two entities, one using `@OneToMany` annotation, and another using `@ManyToOne`, expected is to use `@JoinColumn` on `@ManyToOne` annotated field, and `mappedBy` in `@OneToMany` annotation.

+And now some theory (because I didn't check it)...
+If `@ManyToOne` is expected to be the owner of relationship, it can't define
+`mappedBy` and can have defined `@JoinColumn`.
+Other side, with `@OneToMany` is expected to set `insertable` and `updatable` properties to false.
+That way of declaring relation is supposed to produce more `UPDATE` statements.